-General Fund expenditures of \$179 million represent a \$4 million decrease compared to 2015/16 budgeted expenditures; however, as with revenues, the IGT transfer was included as a General Fund expenditure in FY 2015/16.
-Excluding the FY 2015/16 IGT transfer, FY 2016/17 General Fund expenditures represent an increase of \$1 million (0.5%) compared to FY 2015-16.
-Additionally, the required transfer from the General Fund to the Capital Facilities Fund of \$4 million represents an increase of \$2 million compared to FY 2015/16, resulting in an overall \$3 million increase in the use of General Fund resources (excluding IGT).
+General Fund expenditures of \$179 million represent a \$1 million decrease compared to preliminary unaudited FY 2015/16 expenditures; however, as with revenues, the IGT transfer was included as a General Fund expenditure in FY 2015/16.
+Excluding the FY 2015/16 IGT transfer, FY 2016/17 General Fund expenditures represent an increase of \$3 million (1.5%) compared to FY 2015/16.
+Additionally, the required transfer from the General Fund to the Capital Facilities Fund of \$8 million represents an increase of \$5 million compared to FY 2015/16, resulting in an overall \$8 million increase in the use of General Fund resources (excluding IGT).